We may receive compensation when you click on links to products from our partners.

 The right personal qualities

-Skills such as good time management, attention to detail and problem solving are also key when it comes to the individual nursing duties themselves such as checking vital signs, running diagnostic tests and maintaining records.
-If you’re organized and naturally inquisitively, you could find that you manage these tasks well.
+Skills such as good time management, attention to detail, and problem-solving are also key when it comes to the individual nursing duties themselves such as checking vital signs, running diagnostic tests, and maintaining records.
+If you’re organized and naturally inquisitive, you could find that you manage these tasks well.

 A lack of squeamishness is also necessary – and not just around blood.
 Nurses have to deal with all manner of bodily fluids and you’ll often be getting your hands dirty (not literally as you will have gloves).

 Nurses can be on their feet for over ten hours a day.
 Being physically fit is therefore important in order to carry out your job to the best of your ability.